-*2021 Euro Chocolate is on.
-October 15th – 24th 2021 (Euro Chocolate 2020 was cancelled) Scroll down to the second half of the post for info on location and tickets.
+*2022 Euro Chocolate October 14th – 25th 2021 (Euro Chocolate 2020 was cancelled) Like in 2021, this year it will be an indoor event at the conference centre in Bastia, called UmbriaFiere, between Perugia and Assisi.
+Scroll down to the second half of the post for info on location and tickets.

 When you tell an Italian that you are going to Perugia, the first thing that they will think of is chocolate.
 Or Jazz.
 But mostly chocolate.